zhenkewu/CFRL/docs/source/tutorials/common_issues.rst

 Common Issues
 =======================

-This section introduces some common issues in CFRL and discusses how users might deal with these issues.
+This section introduces some common issues in PyCFRL and discusses how users might deal with these issues.

 Non-convergence
 -----------------------

 Non-convergence happens when the model fails to converge at the end of model training.
-In CFRL, non-convergence can arise when
+In PyCFRL, non-convergence can arise when

 1. Training the :code:`SequentialPreprocessor`.
 2. Training the :code:`SimulatedEnvironment`.
 3. Training the :code:`FQI`.
 4. Training the :code:`FQE` in :code:`evaluate_reward_through_fqe()`.

-In theory, non-convergence might lead the models in CFRL to produce inaccurate outputs.
-In simulation studies, the models in CFRL often perform well despite potential non-convergence, though occasionally non-convergence does result in notably suboptimal outputs.
+In theory, non-convergence might lead the models in PyCFRL to produce inaccurate outputs.
+In simulation studies, the models in PyCFRL often perform well despite potential non-convergence, though occasionally non-convergence does result in notably suboptimal outputs.